 Though the light can be charged using a simple wall plug, there’s also a USB option so you could connect it to your laptop or even your smartphone and get an extra boost of power when needed.

-Once switched on, you can move between two different light settings, making use of the full 28 LEDs for full brightness or using just eight LEDs for a more low-level setting.
+Once switched on, you can move between two different light settings, making use of the full 28 LED lights for full brightness or using just eight LED lights for a more low-level setting.

 The best part?